 Businesses that leverage fixed subscription pricing models include Salesforce, Netsuite, Workday, and Adobe.

-There are several different ways to set up and manage consumption models, including credit systems (e.g. 1 credit = 10 API calls), pre-payment limits and pay-as-you-go usage.
+There are several different ways to set up and manage consumption models, including credit systems (e.g. 1 credit = 10 API calls), prepayment limits, and pay-as-you-go usage.

 There are two ways vendors can drive growth with a consumption pricing model.
 One is to add new customers (as with fixed subscription models), the other is to expand within their existing customers by encouraging them to use the product more.